farodrig/wikipedia_rpa_search/README.md

 - find-wikipedia-people-from-file
 - find-wikipedia-person-by-name

-For an explanation on how to use them run:
+For an explanation of how to use them, run:
 ```
 python main.py [COMMAND] --help
 ```